therealtoby1/Advanced-methods-Nonlinear-control/README.md

     a.)

-     Confirm if the system is zero state observable: **zero state observability** in essence means this:$$y = 0 \rightarrow x = 0$$
+     Confirm if the system is zero state observable: **zero state observability** in essence means this:

+     $y = 0 \rightarrow x = 0$

     That means: A passive system converges for $u=-ky$ to $y=0$ and because of the zero state observability property we know that all other states are also 0.
-As a side note: if the system is not zero state observable, you could still try to check for **zero state detectability**. this would indicate that for $$y = 0 \rightarrow x \rightarrow 0$$ So all solutions converge into a subset in which the origin is the main attractor
+    As a side note: if the system is not zero state observable, you could still try to check for **zero state detectability**. this would indicate that for

+    $y = 0 \rightarrow x \rightarrow 0$

+    So all solutions converge into a subset in which the origin is the main attractor

     b.)